 When it comes to trading, managing risk is critical.
 The market is full of expected and unexpected risk factors.
 These risks can make it harder for you to profit from trades and minimize risks at the same time.

 No market on Wall Street is entirely risk-free.
 This means we need some strategies to help mitigate the risk.
-In this regard, to help minimize risk of an unexpected event, professional traders can use the pair trading strategy to protect a particular trading idea.
+In this regard, to help minimize the risk of an unexpected event, professional traders can use the pair trading strategy to protect a particular trading idea.

 Pairs Trading – How it Works?